Telephone: 0117 964 7181 Email Us

 How often should my child read?

 As often as possible!
 The school will reward those who read over four times a week with a raffle ticket which goes into a hat.
-At the end of each term, one raffle ticket per class is drawn with the winner being given a £5 Amazon voucher.
+At the end of each term, one raffle ticket per class is drawn with the winner being given a £5 book voucher.

 How can I help my child with reading at home?